A Local Shares 7 Essential Santa Cruz Experiences

 Director: Chris Columbus

 Mrs. Doubtfire needs no introduction, but we’ll go ahead and give one for the select few who haven’t seen it yet.
-The ultimate feel-good fall movie tells the story of a man, who after a bitter divorce, disguises himself as a female housekeeper to spend time with his children, who are under the custody of his former wife.
+The narrative of a guy who, after a sour divorce, decides to pose as a female cleaner in order to spend more time with his children, who are in the care of his ex-wife, is told in the ultimate feel-good autumn film.

 Set and filmed around San Francisco, Mrs. Doubtfire features some of your favorite actors such as Sally Field, Pierce Brosnan, Mara Wilson, and the late Robin Williams in the iconic role.
 Plus, despite its lighthearted tone, it addresses many important themes such as separation and the effects on the family without raining on anyone’s parade.